How to stop being clingy

 The last mindset that can cause extreme clinginess in a relationship is low self-esteem.

 Whenever you have abandonment issues from a previous relationship, it can lead to a lack of self-confidence in your new relationship.
+I know that’s true because it has happened to me.

 Suddenly, you doubt that you are enough, because your last relationship ended.
 Maybe you feel insecure about your looks and it shows in your body language.
 Maybe you are afraid that he doesn’t find you interesting enough and now you get worried whenever he wants some alone time.